-The Spark sessions are offered for first time 9 or 10 year old overnight campers at either Firefly Song or Timberlake camps.
+Spark sessions are offered for new to Farm & Wilderness 9 or 10 year olds at either Firefly Song or Timberlake camps.
 Returning campers and campers 11 years or older are not eligible for Spark sessions.
-They’re very much still full blown overnight camp programs, geared towards letting your family see if our programs are right for your camper!
+These sessions are great for campers ready for an overnight camp experience, geared towards letting your family see if our programs are right for your camper!

 Firefly Song campers fall in love with the uninterrupted view of the mountains and woods.